Understand global vs local scope, hoisting, and closures in JavaScript.

 This code demonstrates:

-are hoisted but not initialized, causing a temporal dead zone.Q1: Which statement about var
+var declarations are hoisted and initialized with undefined, whereas let and const are hoisted but not initialized, causing a temporal dead zone.Q1: Which statement about var hoisting is true?

 Q2: What is a closure in JavaScript?